MCP tools overview

 Builds

-These MCP tools are used to retrieve details about existing builds of a pipeline, as well as create new builds, and wait for a specific build to finish.
+These MCP tools are used to retrieve details about existing builds of a pipeline, create new builds, cancel builds, and retry builds.

 Tool Description